NEUBIAS/training-resources/_modules/local_background_correction.md

 ---

-### Commonly used filters for creating background images
+### Common filters for creating background images

 - Median filter
+- "Rolling ball" background
   - ImageJ's "Subtract Background"
-  - A "rolling ball" background estimation
     - Missing: explanation how it works, exactly
 - Morphological opening filter
-  - The result of background subtraction operation is called top-hat filter
+  - The result of background subtraction using a grayscale opening is called top-hat filter

+#### Advanced and powerful filters for creating background images

 - Morphological opening using reconstruction
+  - How do the work?
-  - MATLAB has this option, typically very good
+  - MATLAB has this option... `imreconstruct`
+  - ImageJ MorpholibJ has a Grayscale Attribute Filtering, which seems similar (the same)?